controlm/automation-api-community-solutions/1-general-examples/order-an-existing-smart-folder-with-parameters/readme.md

 ## Perform a rest call from e.g. a script as alternative

 In some cases, you might not need the full cli.
-E.g. a lighter option might be preferred if an external application needs to trigger a worklaod on Control-M. In such scenario, a REST call might be the preferred opion.
+E.g. a lighter option might be preferred if an external application needs to trigger a workload on Control-M. In such scenario, a REST call might be the preferred option.
 The REST example is described on the [Automation API Service Reference documentation](https://docs.bmc.com/docs/automation-api/9019100monthly/run-service-872868748.html#Runservice-runorder)

-An example implementation of of this REST api can by found in the ctm_order.py script.
-This script can be used stand-alone and does not need the Automation API CLI or NodeJs installend.
+An example implementation of this scenario based on the REST api can by found in the ctm_order.py script.
+This python script can be used stand-alone and does not need the Automation API CLI or NodeJs installed.
+It can take the same JSON config file as additional input to e.g. pass variables.
 ```
 usage: ctm_order.py [-h] -e ENDPOINT -s CTM_SERVER -u USER -p PASSWORD
                     --folder FOLDER [--config_file CONFIG_FILE] [-v]